 For more information on risk of bias, see the Cochrane Handbook, Chapter 8: Assessing risk of bias in included studies.

-Jadad Scale: assigns trials a score of 0-5 based on the quality of randomisation, blinding, and withdrawls
+Jadad Scale: assigns trials a score of 0-5 based on the quality of randomization, blinding, and withdrawls

 Cochrane's ROBINS-I tool evaluates cohort studies, quasi-randomized trials, case-control studies, cross-sectional studies, interrupted time series, and controlled before-after studies.